Revision Total Hip Replacement

 - Reduced Risk of Debris in the Body

-At Texas Hip and Knee Surgery, Dr. Hopkins can evaluate your condition and educate you regarding revision replacement options.
+At Texas Hip & Knee Surgery, P.A., Dr. Hopkins can evaluate your condition and educate you regarding revision replacement options.
 Many revision replacement procedures can be performed using minimally invasive techniques, and this leads to faster healing times and less pain.

-If you’re concerned about your current hip implant, or to discuss any hip pain you’re having after a previous total hip replacement, please contact Texas Hip and Knee Surgery online today at 214-326-0200 in Frisco or 817-697-2377 in Southlake.
+If you’re concerned about your current hip implant, or to discuss any hip pain you’re having after a previous total hip replacement, please contact Texas Hip & Knee Surgery, PA, online today at 214-326-0200 in Frisco.